matcumbe/pgrs-portal/webGNIS Sample Data/250418 Drei/WebGNIS Files/Documentation/FRONTEND.md

 ## Overview

 The GNIS frontend is a web-based interface for interacting with the Geodetic Network Information System.
-It provides a user-friendly way to search, view, and analyze geodetic control point data.
+It provides a user-friendly way to search, view, and analyze geodetic control point data, as well as an administrative interface for managing station data.

 ## Technologies Used

 - HTML5
-- CSS3 (Bootstrap 5)
+- CSS3 (Bootstrap 5.3.2)
 - JavaScript (ES6+)
-- Leaflet.js (for map functionality)
+- Leaflet.js 1.9.4 (for map functionality)
+- Font Awesome 5.15.4 (for icons)
-- Chart.js (for data visualization)
+- Bootstrap Icons 1.11.1 (for additional icons)

 ## User Interface Components

 ### 1. Navigation Bar
-- Application logo
+- Application logo (NAMRIA logo)
-- Links (GNIS Home, Explorer, Tracker, etc.)
+- Links (GNIS Home, Explorer, Tracker, Management, About Us)
-- User menu (future implementation)
+- User menu (Admin Panel)
-- Help/About links
+- Centered navigation with `mx-auto` class for proper alignment

-### 2. Map Interface
+### 2. Map Interface (Explorer)
 - Interactive map using OpenStreetMap tiles
 - Station markers with popups
 - Map controls (zoom, fullscreen, etc.)